Mouli31032007/GAME__DEVELOPMENT/README.md

 **AIM**

-To write a c program to implement 2D transformation of image.
+To write a c program to implement 2D transformation of image..

 **ALGORITHM**